 The Chevening Research, Science and Innovation Leadership Fellowship (CRISP) is aimed at mid-career professionals with very high potential in the fields of science, innovation, and business from India and Sri Lanka.

-The programme is funded by the Foreign & Commonwealth Office.
+The programme is funded by the UK Foreign, Commonwealth, and Development Office.

 The main academic strands of the ten-week CRISP Fellowship include science, innovation, leadership and management, as well as wider issues including global challenges, politics, and international relations.
 The modules aim to:

 - Develop an understanding of the UK science field and a range of innovation management processes

 - Explore the interactions between research, innovation, and economic development